Skip to main content

 Dose

-A probiotic’s active microbiota in a probiotic is measured in colony-forming units, or CFUs.
-Many providers will recommend a dose with 10 billion CFUs or higher.
+The active microbiota in a probiotic is measured in colony-forming units, or CFUs.
+Many providers recommend a dose of 10 billion CFUs or higher.

 Delivery

-Probiotic supplements come in a variety of forms including capsules, powders, gel caps, gummies, and liquids.
+Probiotic supplements come in various forms, including capsules, powders, gel caps, gummies, and liquids.
 The best kind for you will be the kind that you tolerate best.

-You can ask your pharmacist for a recommendation that fits these three criteria.
+You can ask your pharmacist for a recommendation on the best probiotic that fits these three criteria.

 What you should eat during antibiotic therapy